blueo/mamc-site/site/covid-19/index.md

   title: ''
   content: "<p>To keep our communities safe and to stop the spread of the Delta variant
-    of COVID-19, Mt Albert Methodist Church is adhering to all advice and direction from the Ministry of Health.
-Church services will be held over Zoom every Sunday at 10am while Auckland remains at Alert Levels 3 or 4.
-Whether you are a member already or if you're new to us and seeking spiritual comfort during this challenging time, you are most welcome to join each week for music, reflection, and connection.
-    Simply fill out the contact form below or email mount.albert.methodist@xtra.co.nz to gain access to the Zoom service links.</p>"
+    of COVID-19, Mt Albert Methodist Church is adhering to all advice and direction from the Ministry of Health.</p><p>Church services will be held over Zoom every Sunday at 10am while Auckland remains at Alert Levels 3 or 4.
+Whether you are a member already or if you're new to us and seeking spiritual comfort during this challenging time, you are most welcome to join each week for music, reflection, and connection.</p><p>Simply fill out the contact form below or email mount.albert.methodist@xtra.co.nz to gain access to the Zoom service links.</p>"
 footer_title: ''
 footer_address: ''